BICA Verification

 Verification Record

-Every verification attempt — whether successful or not — is recorded in the attestation session data:
+Every verification attempt — whether successful or not — is recorded in the Attestation Audit Trail as a BICA_VERIFICATION_ATTEMPTED event.
+The event carries both a regulator-visible Description line and a structured metadata payload:

 | Field | Contents |